Cervical Screening Test frequently asked questions

 - If I have a disability, do I still need a Cervical Screening Test?

-- How can women from other cultural and linguistic backgrounds get information on cervical screening?
+- How can women from multicultural communities get information on cervical screening?

 - Do I have to pay for a Cervical Screening Test?

 - When am I due for my next Cervical Screening Test?